Last updated on October 24th, 2018 at 02:27 pm

 Let me explain

-First of all I like to think there are 5 category of cameras in relation to size and weight
+First of all, I like to think there are 5 categories of cameras in relation to size and weight

 This above is actually a simplification.
-The Sony Alpha a7R II is, for example, a mirrorless with full sensor.
+The Sony Alpha a7R III is, for example, a mirrorless with full sensor.
 It is also one of the best professional camera around, comparable to a pro DSLR.
-I really wander if in the next few 2-3 years we will have a merge of the last 3 categories.
+I really wonder if in the next few 2-3 years we will have a merge of the last 3 categories.

 To make it simple, you can see the sensor as the eye retina of your camera.
 It is a grid of millions of light-sensitive cells.
 When you make a photo, and your shutter is activated, you have light going through the lens to these cells.
 A signal is created and digitalised and you have the photo.